Recreation

 Get Map

 Annually stocked with book and brown trout.
-The parking at Long Pond is close to the road so be extra careful as you load and unload.
+The parking at Long Pond is close to the road, so be extra careful when loading and unloading.

 154 acres max depth 52 feet